webtactics/thirdavenue.com.au/testimonials/FremantleMedia-Australia.md

 Rochelle has worked as a senior journalist and in PR which brings a unique perspective to her business.

-She understands the media better than anyone else and brings great strategic skills to the table and well as telling it like it is, which is a rare and valuable in this business.<span class="rightfloat">{% include "components/global/quote-right.html" %}</span>
+She understands the media better than anyone else and brings great strategic skills to the table as well as telling it like it is, which is a rare and valuable in this business.<span class="rightfloat">{% include "components/global/quote-right.html" %}</span>